-A comprehensive testing program shall be established and maintained to evaluate the education program of the school district and to assist in providing guidance or counseling services to students and their families.
+A comprehensive testing program is established and maintained to evaluate the education program of the school district and to assist in providing guidance or counseling services to students and their families.

-No student shall be required, as part of a program funded by the United States Department of Education, to submit, without prior written consent from the student's parent, to surveys, analysis or evaluation which reveals information concerning:
+No student is required, as part of any applicable program, funded by the United State Department of Education, to submit to a survey, analysis or evaluation that reveals information concerning:

-- political affiliations; - mental and psychological problems potentially embarrassing to the student or the student's family; - sex behavior and attitudes; - illegal, anti-social, self-incriminating and demeaning behavior; - critical appraisals of other individuals with whom students have close family relationships; - legally recognized, privileged and analogous relationships, such as those of lawyers, physicians and ministers; or - income, but not including income required by law to determine eligibility for participation in a program or for receiving financial assistance under such program.
+- political affiliations or beliefs of the student or student's parent or guardian: - mental or psychological problems of the student or the student's family. - sex behavior or attitudes. - illegal, anti-social, self-incriminating or demeaning behavior. - critical appraisals of other individuals with whom respondents have close family relationships. - legally recognized, privileged and analogous relationships, such as those of lawyers, physicians and ministers. - religious practices, affiliations or beliefs of the student or student's parent or guardian; or - income, (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program);